-Today, each of the buildings in Red Oak II are privately owned.
+Today, each of the buildings in Red Oak II is privately owned.
 Davis lives in the Belle Starr house, where the infamous lady outlaw grew up, as well as owning a couple of other buildings.
 Lowell Davis passed away at his home with his wife Rose by his side in November 2020 at the age of 83.
 The individual owners of the other buildings all maintain their own properties, which include private homes, stores, and museum-type exhibits.

 Today, this quaint “ghost town” includes a Phillips 66 station, an old schoolhouse, feed store, diner, town hall, jail, several homes, and more.
 Two buildings that were important in Davis’ life are the blacksmith shop, where his great-grandfather once practiced his trade and the General Store, that was run by Lowell’s father and where he learned to sculpt and paint.
 Both buildings were moved from the original Red Oak townsite.
 Situated throughout the property are numerous Davis sculptures and old vehicles.
 Frozen in time, a walk through Red Oak II is a vivid stroll through the past.